Biographies of Members of the Commission

 Ms. FitzGerald was called to the Alberta bar in 1988.
 She worked in private practice with Macleod Lyle Smith McManus, after which she joined the Alberta Human Rights Commission as legal counsel.
 In 1993, Ms. FitzGerald was appointed as a full-time Member of the Canada Labour Relations Board in Ottawa.
 She served in that capacity until 1998 when she returned to Alberta to serve as a part-time Vice-Chair of the Alberta Labour Relations Board.

 Ms. FitzGerald is experienced in conducting hearings, decision making, and decision writing.
 She led sessions on these topics as part of the Canadian Centre for Management Development's annual training of new members of federal tribunals, agencies and commissions.
 Ms. FitzGerald also holds a Certificate in Arbitration from the Alberta Arbitration and Mediation Society.
 Her training as part of the Canadian Institute of Applied Negotiation's Alternative Dispute Resolution Certification Program, includes negotiation and mediation.
+In addition, she holds certificates in Integrated Negotiation and Facilitative Mediation from the Appropriate Dispute Resolution Institute of Alberta (ADRIA) and holds the designation of Qualified Mediator from the Appropriate Dispute Resolution (ADR) Institute of Canada.

 Ms. FitzGerald is an active community volunteer and a recipient of the Queen Elizabeth II Golden Jubilee Medal, recognizing outstanding and exemplary contributions to society.